apache/camel-k/README.md

 You can scale it back to 1 when you're done and you have updated the operator image.

-You can setup the IDE to execute the [/cmd/camel-k-operator/camel_k_operator.go]([/cmd/camel-k-operator/camel_k_operator.go]) file from the IDE (e.g. Goland) in debug mode.
+You can setup the IDE (e.g. Goland) to execute the [/cmd/camel-k-operator/camel_k_operator.go]([/cmd/camel-k-operator/camel_k_operator.go]) file in debug mode.

-When configuring the IDE task, make sure to add all required environment variables (such as `KUBERNETES_CONFIG`, as explained in the [testing](#testing) section) in the IDE task configuration.
+When configuring the IDE task, make sure to add all required environment variables in the *IDE task configuration screen* (such as `KUBERNETES_CONFIG`, as explained in the [testing](#testing) section).

 ## Uninstalling Camel K

-If required, it is possible to uninstall Camel K from OpenShift or Kubernetes with the following command using the "oc" or "kubectl" tool:
+If required, it is possible to completely uninstall Camel K from OpenShift or Kubernetes with the following command, using the "oc" or "kubectl" tool:

 ```
+# kubectl if using kubernetes
-delete all,pvc,configmap,rolebindings,clusterrolebindings,secrets,sa,roles,clusterroles,crd -l 'app=camel-k'
+oc delete all,pvc,configmap,rolebindings,clusterrolebindings,secrets,sa,roles,clusterroles,crd -l 'app=camel-k'
 ```